-You also want to avoid being supervised by the Department of Corrections for pre-trial intervention or while on probation since it will delay the case being resolved and comes with extra expenses such as cost of supervision, cost of prosecution, costs of investigation, fines, and court costs, in addition to restitution.
+You also want to avoid being supervised by the Department of Corrections for pre-trial intervention or while on probation since it will delay the case being resolved and comes with extra expenses such as the cost of supervision, cost of prosecution, costs of investigation, fines, and court costs, in addition to restitution.

-In many of these cases, hiring an experienced criminal defense attorney is the best way to resolve the case.
+In many cases, hiring an experienced criminal defense attorney is the best way to resolve the case.
 If the prosecutor can’t prove the allegation at trial beyond all reasonable doubt, then the best result is getting the charges dropped by the prosecutor or dismissed by the court.

 At least for charges of making a false statement to obtain unemployment benefits in Pasco County, FL, the offense is listed in attachment “A” as a third degree felony eligible for release on recognizance (ROR) in the uniform bond schedule.